briandconnelly/BEACONToolkit/csv/doc/csv.md

 ## Annotating CSV Files

-To aid in understanding a dataset, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
+To make datasets easier to understand, *metadata*, or additional information about the data, can be added through the use of *headers* and *comments*.
 A header row is used to describe the data stored in each column of a dataset.
 Comments allow CSV files to contain additional notes about the data, such as a description of when and where the data were acquired, how the dataset was obtained, or any remarks about a specific data point.
 Comments are identified by a single character, typically `#`, at the beginning of a line, and specify